ErwanBarbedor/Plume_-_TextEngine/readme.md

 The primary goal of Plume is to offer a powerful yet easy-to-use solution for generating text output in various contexts, such as document creation, code generation, or any scenario requiring dynamic text processing.

-Plume is highly extensible with the lua scripting language.
+Plume is highly extensible with the Lua scripting language.

 ## Quick Start

 Plume requires Lua to run.
-It has been tested with versions Lua 5.1, Lua 5.4 and Luajit.
+It has been tested with Lua versions 5.1, 5.4, and LuaJIT.
 You just need to download the ```dist/txe.lua``` file.

-Write in a file `input.txe`
+Write the following in a file `input.txe`:

 ```txe
 \def table[x] {
     \for {i=1, 10} {